Updated – May 2026

 Explainability Requirements

 Regulated decisions need explanations.
-“The AI decided” isn’t acceptable when a patient is denied care or a loan application is rejected.
+“The AI agent decided” isn’t acceptable when a patient is denied care, a loan application is rejected, or a benefit is withdrawn.

 Compliance Team